top of page

 Avenir Light is a clean and stylish font favored by designers.
 It's easy on the eyes and a great go-to font for titles, paragraphs & more.

 With guest lectures and engaging workshops, the INWA Convention brings your Nordic Walking education bang up to date.
-Sessions already confirmed include:
+Learn on Demand with videos, PowerPoints, and handouts:

 History of INWA – 25 Years in 25 Minutes